-The following nine directors are standing for re-election: Mark S. Burgess, Jeffrey J. Clarke, James V. Continenza, Matthew A. Doheny, John A. Janitz, George Karfunkel, Jason New, William G. Parrett and Derek Smith.
-If elected, all of the nominees will serve a one-year term.
-Information about the director nominees is provided in the section entitled "Board of Directors" in this Proxy Statement.
+If elected, all of the nominees for director will serve a one-year term.
+Information about the director nominees is provided in the section entitled "Board of Directors and Corporate Governance" in this Proxy Statement.

 If a nominee is unable to stand for election, the Board may reduce the number of directors or choose a substitute.
 If the Board chooses a substitute, the shares represented by proxies will be voted for the substitute.
 If a director retires, resigns, dies or is unable to serve for any reason, the Board may reduce the number of directors or elect a new director to fill the vacancy.